 Agricultural Production is within the Agriculture & Agriculture Operations field of study.
-In this field, Agricultural Production students make up 958 graduates per year.
-In the U. S., Agricultural Production is the 171st most popular college major.
+2,295 Agricultural Production students graduate each year from Agriculture & Agriculture Operations programs.
+In the U. S., Agricultural Production is the 147th most popular college major.

 Look over the ranking breakdown for more info about the selection of the most popular Agricultural Production colleges.

 Any student who is interested in Agricultural Production needs to look into Washington State University.
+Soon after getting their bachelor's degree, Agricultural Production students typically make an average of $41,100 at the beginning of their careers.
 Pullman, Washington allows a charming small-town setting for students to study in.